-When you mix sweaty feet and shoes, you create the perfect environment for stinky bacteria to take over.
+When you mix sweaty feet and shoes, you create the perfect environment for the odor to take over.
 But don’t worry, with these tips and tricks you’ll be able to prevent and eliminate your shoe odor for good.

 Whether you just got back from a run or a long day at work, you take off your shoes and get hit with a serious case of cheese foot.